- Time and Materials vs. Fixed-fee

 The Time and Material model means that a client pays only for the devs’ and other project members’ time spent on the project, plus the cost of necessary frameworks, hosting, or other external services.

-The fixed-price model is the traditional method, in which an agency gives a client the total, final price for the project.
+The fixed-fee model is the traditional method, in which an agency gives a client the total, final price for the project.
 In order to cover any unexpected costs that may come up during the process, fixed-priced estimations always include a sort of management reserve of up to even 30%, depending on how unclear the initial specification is.
 To put it simply, they’re usually more expensive for the client.

 Whether it comes from corporate policy or financial reasons, there are cases in which clients prefer to ask for fixed-price estimations, even if it’s not necessarily good for the project.
 Why is that?

 One of the most common reasons is a limited and flat budget.
 Hypothetically speaking, the argument makes sense - I have a specific budget, and I need to stay within it.
 In reality, this way of thinking bears a certain risk.
 The thing is, a fixed-price model requires a very precise and thoroughly outlined vision of the end product (or MVP if that’s the goal).
 Of course, it must be documented in the form of a PRD (Product Requirements Document).
 After it’s accepted, a development agency has to execute the plan.
 Unfortunately, given the dynamic nature of the software world, it’s extremely difficult to predict every part of the process before it begins.
 For non-technical founders and startups without programming expertise, it’s virtually impossible.

 Any changes to the original idea in this pricing model result in additional costs, so it’s always worth asking yourself, “how sure are you about the idea in its initial form?”.
 Of course, we also can’t forget about another instrumental and often underestimated aspect, the customer feedback.
 The bottom line is that the development process never ends with the first version.

 Why is the Time & Materials pricing model so perfect for software development?